|

 whose honeyed sweetness

-sticks to neural tracks
+sticks to neural tracks.

-| Juanita: | Doesn't this seem like an anti-poem? |
+Juanita: (scratching her head) Doesn't this seem like an anti-poem?

-| Jack: | I'm not sure, but the 'forest of literature' seems pretty crowded to me.
-Every written work is heading towards obscurity. |
+Jack: I'm not sure, but the 'forest of literature' seems pretty crowded to me.
+And each work in that forest is heading towards obscurity.